Important Information about Managing Your Re-Enrolment

 • planning appropriate units you will enrol in for each year

-• checking the on-campus class and intensive school timetables for chosen unit clashes
+• if you are on campus, checking the on-campus class and intensive school timetables for chosen unit clashes

 • checking for units with Mandatory Intensive schools that are scheduled prior to the commencement of a teaching period and do not enrol in units that have Mandatory Intensive schools that you cannot attend